ardeshir/docs/CosmosDB-RAG.md

-Okay, let's break down the architecture of a Retrieval Augmented Generation (RAG) system deployed on Azure, using Azure Foundry as the application platform, Azure OpenAI for the Large Language Model (LLM) capabilities, and Azure Cosmos DB for vector storage and retrieval.
+### The architecture of a Retrieval Augmented Generation (RAG)

+This system deployed on Azure, using Azure Foundry as the application platform, Azure OpenAI for the Large Language Model (LLM) capabilities, and Azure Cosmos DB for vector storage and retrieval.

 **Core Concept: Why RAG?**